Interview with Jenna Ricker & Caroline Waterlow on 'Qualified' (2019)

 This film is a typical sports documentary (meant with zero insult).
 It's well-produced, easy-to-follow, and suitable for racing noobs and enthusiasts.
 As a newcomer to the sport, there were some aspects of the process that I didn't 100% understand but that lack of knowledge didn't impact my overall enjoyment.
 I walked away after the credits rolled feeling proud of Guthrie and pissed off that the world is such a wretched place for women.

-This collage of negative headlines about Guthrie makes my blood boil.
+This collage of negative headlines about Guthrie is upsetting.

 Best time to watch: